What is a Mastopexy and when should you have one?

 As we age our skin does lose strength and the texture also changes.
 Whether a woman has had children or not the ageing process can reduce the elasticity and support offered by the skin around the breasts and they can become saggy with nipples becoming fully descended.

 A breast uplift can tighten up the skin and elevate the nipples to a more normal position which should lie approximately 21 cm from the sternal notch.
-On average the ‘normal’ position of the nipples should be 21cm from each other and from the sternal notch, creating an equilateral triangle.
+On average the ‘normal’ position of the nipples should be 21cm from each other and the sternal notch, creating an equilateral triangle.

 The Private Clinic

 Some of the UK’s most talented and experienced Plastic Surgeons work with us to bring you effective results.
-For this procedure our team includes:
+For this procedure, our team includes: